Latest economic data

 Commonly, inflation is considered as the growth of average price level in time.
 Inflation rate is measured by the increment of consumer price index.

 Presented inflation rate (more precisely average inflation rate) characterizes the percentage change of average price level of latest twelve months against the average price level of previous twelve months.
-Starting from 2016, the base price period is expressed by average prices from December 2015.
-From the beginning of the year 2010 the index base is year 2005.
+Starting from 2016, the base period prices are expressed by average prices from December 2015.
+From the beginning of the year 2017 the index base is 2015 year average.

 Presented consumer price index shows the percentage change of the price level in the reference month compared to the corresponding month of the preceding year.